 \subsection{View Trees Encoding the Query Result}

 Given a hierarchical query $Q(\mathcal{F})$ and a canonical variable order $\omega$ for $Q$, the function \textsc{BuildVT} in Figure~\ref{fig:factorized_view_tree_algo} constructs a view tree that encodes the query result.
-The function proceeds recursively on the structure of $\omega$ and constructs a view $V_X(\mathcal{F}_X)$ at each inner node $X$; the leaves correspond to the atoms in the query.
+The function proceeds recursively on the structure of $\omega$ and constructs a view {over schema $\mathcal{F}_X$ at each inner node $X$; the leaves correspond to the atoms in the query.
 The view is defined over the join of its child views projected onto $\mathcal{F}_X$ (Figure~\ref{fig:view_creation}).
-Its schema $\mathcal{F}_X$ includes the ancestors of $X$ in $\omega$ since they are needed for joins at nodes above $X$.
+The schema $\mathcal{F}_X$ includes the ancestors of $X$ in $\omega$ since they are needed for joins at nodes above $X$.
 Each constructed view has a name to help us identify the place and purpose of the view in the view tree.}

 If $X$ is free, then it is included in the schema of the view constructed at $X$ (and not included if bound).
 It is also kept in the schemas of the views on the path to the root until it reaches a view whose schema does not have bound variables. { The constructed view tree has the upper levels only with views over the free variables.
 The hierarchy of such views represents the query result and allows its enumeration with constant delay. }

-In the dynamic case, at each variable $Z$ child of $X$ we construct a view with schema $\anc(Z)$ on top of the view created at $Z$ (Figure~\ref{fig:aux_view_creation}).
+In the dynamic case, at each child $Z$ of $X$ we construct a view with schema $\anc(Z)$ on top of the view created at $Z$ (Figure~\ref{fig:aux_view_creation}).
 This auxiliary view aggregates away $Z$ from the latter view.
 The children of the view created at $X$ then share the same schema $\mathcal{F}_X$.
 This property enables the efficient maintenance of the view at $X$ since processing a change coming from any child view requires only constant-time lookups into that child's sibling views.